canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "You don't mean..."

 "I think there are some friends of yours in here, in fact.
 But there's quite a queue.
 Not everyone's wired up, yet.
-We keep them sleepy until we get to them."
+We keep them sleepy until the surgical team can get to them."

 "You're taking people who'd kill themselves and signing them up to experimental neurosurgeries?
 Should I ask the success rate?"